75-foot patrol boat: Design and construction

 During Prohibition, the U.S. Coast Guard had a need for picket boats to help intercept smugglers ferrying alcohol from offshore freighters to the mainland.
 The Coast Guard response was to develop a two-tiered plan.
 Larger cutters were to be stationed offshore to find "mother ships" and interdict them if they strayed inside U.S. territorial waters (mother ships were in almost all cases of foreign registry and could not be boarded while in international waters) while smaller, faster patrol boats were used as picket ships to intercept high speed boats or "rum-runners" that made the transfer of contraband to the shore.
 The Coast Guard developed the 75-foot patrol boat to serve the offshore role and the 36-foot picket boat to serve the inshore role.
 A basic design for these ships was developed by naval architect Alfred Hansen of the Coast Guard Office of Construction and Repair and then the final design was completed in April 1924 by naval architect John Trumpy of the Mathis Yacht Building Company in Camden, New Jersey.
-Trumpy also designed Sequoia II, which later became the official U.S. presidential yacht.
-Sequoia II was completed soon after the Mathis Yacht Building Company finished construction of thirty Six-Bitters for the Coast Guard.
+(Trumpy also designed Sequoia II, which later became the official U.S. presidential yacht and which was completed soon after the Mathis Yacht Building Company finished construction of thirty Six-Bitters for the Coast Guard.)

 The patrol vessels were designed to be operated by a crew of eight and were able to carry enough provisions and fuel for up to a week at sea.
 The frames and 5.75-inch keel were white oak, while the bulwarks and 1.375-inch planking were either fir or yellow pine.
 To speed construction, the hull contracts were divided between sixteen commercial shipyards (which built 200 boats) and the Portsmouth Naval Shipyard (which built three boats).
 The hulls were unnamed, but instead assigned numbers from CG-100 through CG-302.
 Hull prices varied from $18,675 to $26,900 depending on shipyard.
 The six-cylinder gasoline engines (two per boat) were purchased by the Coast Guard from the Sterling Engine Company of Buffalo, New York for $4,129 each.
 Although slower than most rumrunners at 15 knots, the class was well-designed, durable, and able to remain on patrol for days.

 CG-100 was completed first and commissioned on 21 October 1924.
 CG-302 was completed last and commissioned on 18 July 1925.
 All 203 patrol boats were put into service over a nine-month period, at an average of five per week.